-Data from two RCTs with a total of 395 patients with CD were used to support this recommendation [Supplementary Material, SoF Table 21].
-These two RCTs showed no advantage of therapeutic drug monitoring [TDM] over clinically based anti-TNF dosing for any of our critical outcomes, namely clinical remission [1 study; 62.6% vs. 54.9%; RR: 1.14; 95% CI: 0.89-1.47], steroid-free clinical remission [1 study; 30.5% vs. 40.0%; RR: 0.76; 95% CI: 0.46-1.26], endoscopic remission [1 study; 51.2% vs. 52.5%; RR: 0.98; 95% CI: 0.68-1.40], biochemical remission [62.6% vs. 54.9%; RR: 1.14; 95% CI: 0.89-1.47], or serious AEs [1 study; 34.1% vs. 27.5%; RR: 1.24; 95% CI: 0.68-2.23]^{109,110}.
+Data from two RCTs with a total of 395 patients with CD were used to support this recommendation [Supplementary Material, SoF

+Table 21, available as Supplementary data at ECCO-JCC online].
+These two RCTs showed no advantage of therapeutic drug monitoring [TDM] over clinically based anti-TNF dosing for any of our critical outcomes, namely clinical remission [one study; 62.6% vs 54.9%; RR: 1.14; 95% CI: 0.89-1.47], steroid-free clinical remission [one study; 30.5% vs 40.0%; RR: 0.76; 95% CI: 0.46-1.26], endoscopic remission [one study; 51.2% vs 52.5%; RR: 0.98; 95% CI: 0.68-1.40], biochemical remission [one study; 62.6% vs 54.9%; RR: 1.14; 95% CI: 0.89-1.47], or serious AEs [one study; 34.1% vs 27.5%; RR: 1.24; 95% CI: 0.68-2.23].

-In the TAXIT trial, a total of 273 IBD patients with stable response to maintenance infliximab therapy were randomised either to concentration- or clinical-based infliximab dosing.
-Both groups were dose-optimized or dose-reduced to achieve a baseline trough level between 3 to 7 μg/mL.
-This dose-optimization phase of the study showed that in patients in clinical remission, a trough level $< 3 \mu g/mL$ or $> 7 \mu g/mL$ was observed in 29% and 27% of patients, respectively.
-No differences in clinical or biochemical remission at 1 year were observed between clinical- [66%] and proactive TDM- [69%] based groups109.
-Nevertheless, the group that received proactive monitoring had fewer relapses during follow-up [7% versus 17%, p = 0.018].
+In the TAXIT trial, a total of 273 IBD patients with stable response to maintenance infliximab therapy were randomised either to concentration- or clinically-based infliximab dosing.
+Both groups were dose-optimised or dose-reduced to achieve a baseline trough level between 3 and 7 μg/mL.
+This dose-optimisation phase of the study showed that in patients in clinical remission, a trough level <3 μg/mL or >7 μg/mL was observed in 29% and 27% of patients, respectively.
+No differences in clinical or biochemical remission at 1 year were observed between clinically- [66%] and proactive TDM-[69%] based groups.
+Nevertheless, the group who received proactive monitoring had fewer relapses during follow-up [7% vs 17%; p = 0.018].

-In the TAILORIX trial, 122 biologically naïve patients with CD treated with an induction combination therapy with infliximab and immunosuppressant were randomised after 14 weeks to the following three groups: dose intensification based on clinical features, biomarkers, and trough levels of infliximab, with optimization steps of 2.5 mg/kg [TDM1] or 5 mg/kg [TDM2] or dose intensification based on clinical features alone [control group]110.
-The infliximab dose was adapted to maintain a trough level > 3 μg/mL.
-There was no difference in sustained steroid-free clinical remission with mucosal healing [CDAI < 150 from week 22 to 54] in the three randomization arms [33% in TDM1; 27% in TDM2; 40% in control; p = 0.50].
+In the TAILORIX trial, 122 biologically naïve patients with CD, treated with an induction combination therapy with infliximab and immunosuppressant, were randomised after 14 weeks to the following three groups: dose intensification based on clinical features, biomarkers, and trough levels of infliximab, with optimisation steps of 2.5 mg/kg [TDM1]; or of 5 mg/kg [TDM2]; or dose intensification based on clinical features alone [control group].
+The infliximab dose was adapted to maintain a trough level >3 $\mu$ g/mL.
+There was no difference in sustained steroid-free clinical remission with mucosal healing [CDAI <150 from Weeks 22 to 54] in the three randomisation arms [33% in TDM1; 27% in TDM2; 40% in control; p = 0.50].

-Both studies have important limitations in their study designs^{109,110}, which collectively have lowered the strength of our recommendation.
-While the outcomes in both studies were clinical remission, other important issues, such as costs and immunogenicity, also need to be considered.
-The prospective cohort study PANTS [Personalised anti-TNF therapy in Crohn's disease study] showed that anti-TNF failure is highly dependent on low drug concentrations and immunogenicity, and that dose intensification, especially during the induction period, may improve outcomes and treatment success.90 Therefore, the Consensus believes that large, well-powered prospective RCTs with adequate stratification of patients are still required.
+Both studies have important limitations in their study designs, which collectively have lowered the strength of our recommendation.
+The outcomes in both studies were clinical remission but other important issues, such as costs and immunogenicity, also need to be considered.
+The prospective cohort study PANTS [Personalised Anti-TNF Therapy in Crohn's Disease Study] showed that anti-TNF failure is highly dependent on low drug concentrations and immunogenicity, and that dose intensification, especially during the induction period, may improve outcomes and treatment success.
+Therefore, the Consensus believes that large, well-powered prospective RCTs with adequate stratification of patients are still required.

-In Crohn's disease patients that have lost response to an anti-TNF agent, there is currently insufficient evidence to recommend for or against the use of reactive therapeutic drug monitoring to improve clinical outcomes (weak recommendation, low-quality evidence).
+In Crohn's disease patients who have lost response to an anti-TNF agent, there is currently insufficient evidence to recommend for or against the use of reactive therapeutic drug monitoring to improve clinical outcomes [weak recommendation, low-quality evidence].